jessicarush/python-notes/deployment.md

 ## SSL Certificates

 On visiting the [Let's Encrypt](https://letsencrypt.org/) website, you'll be directed to one of several ACME clients which is software that uses the Acme protocol which typically runs on your web hosts and demonstrates you are the controller of the domain.
-The recommended one for those will shell access is [Cerbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx):
+The recommended one for those with shell access is [Certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx):

 ```
 $ sudo apt-get update